 Conclusion

-The CAT DILR section is all about smart work—not hard memorization.
+The CAT DILR section is all about smart work—not hard memorisation.
 The key is to develop the ability to identify solvable sets, solve them with clarity and speed, and avoid time-wasting traps.

 Frequently Asked Questions

-Q: How many sets should I attempt in CAT DILR?
+Q: How many sets should I attempt in CAT DILR to score well?